 Ebola, also known as Ebola virus disease, is one of numerous Viral Hemorrhagic Fevers.
 Ebola is caused by a virus and is a severe, often fatal disease in humans and animals, such as bats, monkeys, gorillas, and chimpanzees.
 More

 The 2014-2015 Ebola outbreak is the largest Ebola outbreak in history and the first in West Africa.
 Currently, there is widespread transmission in two countries in West Africa: Guinea and Sierra Leone.
-Liberia, Mali, Nigeria, and Senegal have also reported cases but these countries do not have widespread transmission and are now Ebola free.
-CDC is working with other U.S. government agencies, the World Health Organization (WHO), and other domestic and international partners in an international response to the current Ebola outbreak in West Africa.
+Liberia, Mali, Nigeria and Senegal have also reported cases but these countries do not have wide spread transmission and Mali, Nigeria and Senegal are Ebola free.
+CDC is working with other U.S. government agencies, the World Health Organization, and other domestic and international partners in an international response to the current Ebola outbreak in West Africa.

 Since the summer of 2014, a small number of U.S. healthcare workers who were infected with Ebola virus in West Africa later recovered after being transported to hospitals in the United States for treatment.
 On September 30, 2014, CDC confirmed the first travel-associated case of Ebola to be diagnosed in the United States, involving a patient who traveled from Liberia to Dallas, Texas and passed away on October 8.
 Subsequently, two healthcare workers who provided care for the Dallas patient tested positive for Ebola and fully recovered.